 Here are four steps to writing a cover letter that addresses your salary politely and professionally:

-2. Research the going rate for your role, industry, and location
+2. Research the standard rate for someone in your situation

-Here are three main factors that affect your salary requirements:
+Here are three main factors that influence standard salary rates:

 4. Add your salary requirements to your closing paragraph

-Here are three examples of how to word salary expectations politely in your cover letter that you can reference:
+Here are three examples of how to word salary expectations in a cover letter:

 Based on the local industry average for a professional of my experience level, I’m seeking a salary in the $65,000–$70,000 range.